gridl/r-novice-landuse/07-functions.md

 > * Explain why we should divide programs into small, single-purpose functions.
 >

-If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet and use that to plot simple statistics.
-However, the gapminder data is updated periodically, and we may want to pull in that new information later and re-run our analysis again.
-We may also obtain similar data from a different source in the future.

 In this lesson, we'll learn how to write a function so that we can repeat several operations with a single command.